Convert a new Epson EcoTank home office printer into a sublimation printer. Below is the complete video and step-by-step tutorial!

 Wrap the design tightly around the mug, centering the ends with the handle of the mug.
 Tape in place using heat tape.

 Cover the sublimation print with a piece of butcher paper or copy paper, cut down to wrap around the mug.
-Tape that layer tightly into place as well.
+Tape the layer tightly into place as well.

 Place the mug in the mug press and when you press the lever down, the timer on the press will automatically begin.